luismayta/emacs.d/README.md

 window with <kbd>C-x 1</kbd>.
 Don't forget you'll be in Evil mode, so you should use vi key bindings.
 Get back to Emacs regular mode with <kbd>C-\\</kbd>.

+## Further customizations

+You can just edit the .emacs file directly if you want to make changes, though if you're planning on pulling down updates from the git repositorym, you'll need to be prepared to deal with merge conflicts.
+Instead, you can create a new file at ~/.emacs.d/custom.el and add your customizations there.
+This file is automatically loaded at the end of of .emacs, if it exists.

-## Making changes
+## Getting updates

-If you are going to edit the .emacs file, keep in mind that it may conflict should you decide to pull down changes from GitHub.
-I'll probably load a ~/.emacs.d/custom.el file at some point instead, so changes can be made separately to this repository.

 If new packages are added, they'll be installed when you open Emacs.